rodrigocanellas/tenacitas.lib.conversions/README.md

 #### With your build system
 The only requirement is that the path to the directory above is in the compiler include path, `-I` in `gcc`.

-#### Building the tests with QtCreator
+#### Building tests QtCreator
-The repository `tenacitas.bld` must be cloned aside `tenacitas.lib.conversions`.
-The `.pro` file is in `tenacitas.bld.qtcreator/tst/tenacitas.lib.conversions` directory.
+The file `tenacitas.lib.conversions/bld/qtcreator/tenacitas.lib.conversions.pro` contains the configuration for building the tests.